DamianStanger/centos-node-developer-build/readme.md

 To utilise this space you need to open the VM with virtualbox and use the GParted tooling or fdisk to partition, format and mount a new volume.
 I find its best to do this after running vagrant up as everything is installed at that point.

 ### (optional) Manual step add a second data disk
 We have had some problems with machines crashing and not coming back to life tus loosing the current work in progress.
-To mitigate this we are now mounting an extra data disk to the main VM. and mounting it in the home folder of the main new user as ~/Data
+To mitigate this we are now mounting an extra data disk to the main VM. and mounting it in the root folder /stuff

-Currently im using GParted as a manual step to format this then after logging in mount it by hand.